-Gyirong County is about 300 kilometers long from east to west and about 200 kilometers wide from north to south, covering an area of 9,300 square kilometers.
+Gyirong County is about 300 kilometers from east to west and about 200 kilometers from north to south, covering an area of 9,300 square kilometers.
 The county’s average elevation is above 4000 meters, and the county seat is about 4,200 meters above sea level.
-Gyirong is adjacent to Nepal to the south and southwest, its border is 162 kilometers long。

-The northern part of Gyirong County is a plateau wide valley basin, and the southern part is a deep-cut alpine valley.
-It is roughly bounded by the Himalayas to the Xixiabangma peak to ridgeline.
-Its north flank is high in the south and low in the north, and its southern part is in the middle of the Himalayas.
+The northern of Gyirong County is a plateau wide valley basin, and the southern is a deep-cut alpine valley.
+It is roughly bounded by Himalayas to Xixiabangma peak to ridgeline.
+Its north flank is high in south and low in north, and its southern section is in the middle of Himalayas.

-The northern part of Gyirong is a cold semi-arid plateau river valley monsoon climate zone.
-The annual average temperature is 2℃, the average temperature of the warmest month is 10-18℃, the average temperature of the coldest month is -10℃, and the annual precipitation is 300-600.
+The northern of Gyirong is a cold semi-arid plateau river valley monsoon climate zone.
+Annual average temperature is 2℃, average temperature of the warmest month is 10-18℃, average temperature of the coldest month is -10℃, and annual precipitation is 300-600.

 Population and ethnicity